Attari Sham Singh railway station

-Attari Shyam Singh Railway Station is located in Amritsar district in the Indian state of Punjab and serves Attari and the Wagah border with Pakistan.
+Attari Sham Singh Railway Station is located in Amritsar district in the Indian state of Punjab and serves Attari and the Wagah border with Pakistan.

-In May 2015, Government of Punjab changed the name of station to Attari Sham Singh railway station after Sham Singh Atariwala who was general in the Sikh Empire.
+In May 2015, Government of Punjab changed the name of station to Attari Sham Singh railway station after Sham Singh Attariwala who was general in the Sikh Empire.

+Both Passport and visa are required to enter this station.

 The railway station

 Attari railway station is at an elevation of 231.52 m and was assigned the code – ATT.

 Attari is the last station in India on the Amritsar–Lahore line.

 History

 The Scinde, Punjab & Delhi Railway completed the Multan–Lahore–Amritsar line in 1865.
 Amritsar–Attari section was completed on the route to Lahore in 1862.

 Trans-Asian Railway

 Currently, all freight traffic originating from Asia destined for Europe goes by sea.
 The Trans-Asian Railway will enable containers from Singapore, China, Vietnam, Cambodia, India, Bangladesh, Myanmar, Thailand and Korea to travel over land by train to Europe.
 The Southern Corridor of the Trans-Asian Railway is of prime interest to India.
 It connects Yunnan in China and Thailand with Europe via Turkey and passes through India.

 The proposed route will enter India through Tamu and Moreh in Manipur bordering Myanmar, then enter Bangladesh through and Shabajpur and again enter India from Bangladesh at Gede.
 On the western side, the line will enter Pakistan at Attari.
 There is a 315 km missing link on this route in the India–Myanmar sector; of this, 180 km, in India, is between Jiribam in Manipur and Tamu in Myanmar.
 The rail link between Jiribam and Imphal has been sanctioned by Indian Railways, but that is unlikely to be completed before 2016.
 At present construction work is in progress in a 97 km stretch between Jiribam and Tupul.